Can foreigners buy property in the USA? The simple answer is yes, foreigners can indeed purchase real estate in the United States.

 How DAK Mortgage can help a foreigner buy a house in the USA

-One of the main reasons why foreigners end up deciding not to purchase a U.S. property is because they were unable to obtain financing and qualify for a mortgage.
+One of the main reasons why foreigners end up deciding not to purchase a U.S. property is that they are unable to obtain financing and qualify for a mortgage.

 It is indeed more difficult for foreign real estate investors to secure mortgage financing.